-- ✓ Receive debt payments from the district that the agent uses to make interest payments to registered bond owners on the payment dates and to redeem principal on redemption dates. - ✓ Keep the official records relating to bond ownership.
+- Receive debt payments from the district that the agent uses to make interest payments to registered bond owners on the payment dates and to redeem principal on redemption dates. - Keep the official records relating to bond ownership.

 Escrow trustee - For refundings, the escrow trustee (usually the same firm as the paying agent) holds funds deposited in a refunding escrow that are dedicated to paying off the district's outstanding debt.
-The escrow trustee publishes the redemption notice, as required, and makes the refunded debt payments from the escrow fund.
-There also is an escrow trustee on lease-purchase financings.
+The escrow trustee publishes the redemption notice, as required, and makes the debt payments on the refunded bonds until the call date from the escrow fund.
+There also may be an escrow trustee on lease-purchase financings.
 For "full faith-and-credit obligations," the escrow trustee is the issuer of the certificated interests in the issuer's financing agreement and also performs the tasks of the paying agent.